JafarMaash/P4P/README.md

 The result of this is a source code tool which extracts identifier names from a repository, splits them into their constituent words, and then assesses them against 9 different semantic guidelines as well as around 5 typographic guidelines (i.e. casing, underscores, etc).

-# Project setup
+## Project setup

 This project can be split into two major components:
 - The Java part (`P4P/src/main/java`), which uses JavaParser to extract identifiers and evaluate them typographically.
 - The Python part (`P4P/python_parsing`), which uses an identifier splitter and Natural Language Parser (NLP) to evaluate them semantically.

-# General flow for evaluating a repository
+## General flow for evaluating a repository (overview of instructions for how to run)
 - Download a repository's source code and extract the source files to a folder
 - Edit the path variable inside `JavaParserIdentifiers.java` for the desired repository and run it to extract the identifiers from the repository
   - `toSplit.txt`, `allIdentifiers.txt`, and `csv_data.csv` are produced